awsmarcus/vegat-bluetooth/README.md

 ## Project Status

-1. VegaT serial comms not running , working on it
+1. VegaT serial comms now running , testing different commands
 2. Bluetooth initial testing done,works well with serial app on phone .
 3. Bluetooth security features including a password system in the works,will be added soon.
+4. Raw data that comes from vega t directly sent over bluetooth.
+5. Vega T needs to be in remote mode for actions like batch control and transaction data request.